6 Solar Installation Mistakes to Avoid

 You’d be surprised how many installation teams show up and do the installation without being able to answer a customer’s questions.

 For instance, one thing often left unmentioned is an explanation of when the panels will function at peak performance during the day.

-Sun hours measure when the sun’s energy is most extractable from a set of solar panels.
+Sun hours measure when the sun’s energy is most able to be extracted from a set of solar panels.
 Daylight hours equal a measure of when one can get the most out of a set of solar panels.

 Wayne Sumner notes in his customer success video for Go Solar Group that Utah solar inspectors never had an issue with Go Solar Group installation.
 Take a gander below and see for yourself!